Expansion of the Australian Football League: Footscray (1919, 1922, 1923)

 In the decade following World War I, Footscray became a powerhouse of the VFA.
 It was a rich club in a strong industrial area, and was able to recruit players aggressively from the VFL.
 It first applied for membership of the VFL in 1919, and then again in 1922 and 1923.
 It was admitted in 1925.

 VFL expansion proposals

 In the mid-1950s there were additional discussions and an attempt by a club to gain admission into the VFL.

-Ballarat (1955)
+Bendigo (1951) and Ballarat (1955–56)

+A move was raised in the 1940s to admit provincial sides from Bendigo and Ballarat.
+A 1951 move for Bendigo was the first formal proposal, with no specific club named a new composite license was the likely aim.
 In 1954 there was discussion within the VFL to expand the competition to include both Ballarat and Bendigo sides.
-In 1955 the Ballarat Football Club officially applied to join the VFL.
+On 14 July 1955 the Ballarat Football Club officially applied to join the VFL.
 Although the application was referred to a special sub-committee that was to meet and make a recommendation, there is no evidence that the application was ever acted on by the VFL.

 Fitzroy mergers (1980, 1986, 1989, 1994, 1996)

 The Fitzroy Football Club, while being a league powerhouse in the early 1900s, found itself in financial difficulties by the 1980s.
 A number of mergers and relocations were proposed by both the league and the club throughout the 1980s and 1990s, culminating in the club merging its playing operations with the Brisbane Bears in 1996.